gogxie/gogxie.github.io/pages/about.md

 ---
 layout: mypost
-title: About me
+title: about me
 ---

-> Hello there, welcome to Guoding Xie's Blog
+> Hello there, welcome to Guodong Xie's blog!